-As was pointed out in a previous article (Jakarta Post, January 27), a recently published study clearly show that the post-Soeharto movement for deepening the world's third largest (fledgling) democracy has lost momentum, thus also being sidetracked in the upcoming elections.
-The major problems seem to be fragmentation, deficient base in popular constituencies and insufficient links between civic and political efforts.
-These problems are not unique for Indonesia but especially serious here, due to the legacy of the 1965/1966 elimination of popular mass movements and institutionalisation of political violence as well as the then following 'floating mass policies'.
-Worse, while many views and proposals on what should be done are available, and while many of them have not only been well intended but also partially helpful, none has been vindicated as a way out of the general problem.
-What may be most useful, then, is not another proposition and recommendation but more solid empirical knowledge about the basic dimensions of democratisation of how to move ahead.
+However, while many views and proposals on what should be done are available, and while many of them have not only been well intended but have been also partially helpful, none has been vindicated as a way out of the general problem.
+What may be most useful, then, is not another proposition and recommendation but more solid empirical knowledge about the basic dimensions of democratisation that concerned scholars agree must be considered in a more fruitful discussion on how to move ahead.